 If you love the outdoors, you’ll find a ton of things to do at Canyonlands National Park.

-We’ve created a list of Canyonlands National Park vacation ideas to help you plan the activities you’ll do each day.
+Use the list below and our Canyonlands National Park guide to help you plan the activities you’ll do each day.

-Use our list below to learn more about the various districts of Canyonlands (Island in the Sky and Needles) and all the fun activities like hiking, off-roading, photography and more!
+Keep reading to learn more about the various districts of Canyonlands Island in the Sky and Needles and all the fun activities like hiking, off-roading, photography and more!